 Early Withdrawal Penalties

 The IRS requires that money remain within an annuity until you are at least 59 1/2 years old, unless you meet specific criteria for a limited number of exceptions to this rule.
-In most cases, distributions taken before age 59 1/2 are subject to an early withdrawal penalty of 10 percent on any untaxed portions.
+In most cases, an annuity withdrawal before 59 1/2 is subject to an early withdrawal penalty of 10 percent on any untaxed portions.
 Penalties are in addition to the income taxes that would ordinarily be due on those withdrawals.

 If you choose to annuitize a qualified contract and convert the entire account balance into a predictable stream of income, every payment you receive is fully taxable and must be included in your earnings for that year.
 If you annuitize a non-qualified contract, determining the taxable portion of each payment is slightly more complicated because part of each payment is the contract's growth and part is a return of your previously taxed contributions.
 The IRS refers to this as the "exclusion ratio" and describes in detail in Publication 939 exactly how to determine the taxable portion of non-qualified annuity payments.
 Subtract your aggregate investment in the annuity from the total balance on the day prior to the first distribution, then divide your actual investment by the number of payments you will receive.
 Amounts in excess of your calculated investment portion are taxable.